-Most vintage and classic automotive engines have a pushrod-operated valvetrain driven by a flat-tappet camshaft.
+Most vintage and classic automotive engines have a push rod-operated valvetrain driven by a flat-tappet camshaft.
 In order to prevent premature cam and lifter wear, there must be an adequate amount of anti-wear additives.
-For environmental reasons, the quantity of the additive called ZDDP has been reduced significantly in modern oils.
+This was not a problem 30 or 40 years ago, but for environmental reasons, the quantity of an additive called ZDDP has been reduced significantly in modern oils.

 What Is ZDDP?

 Zinc Dialkyl Dithiophosphate, or ZDDP, is a zinc-based anti-wear additive that effectively helps lubricate engines.
-Its physical and functional properties make it ideal for use in oils and greases for controlling oxidation and corrosion.
+It's physical and functional properties make it ideal for use in oils and greases to help control oxidation and corrosion.

-Levels for ZDDP in oils used to be 1,200 to 1,400 parts-per-million.
+Levels for ZDDP in oils used to be 1,200 to 1,400 parts-per-million (ppm).
 Since the early nineties, manufacturers have been reducing this number.
 The latest automotive oils, rated API-SN, are around 800-900 ppm.

 Late-model engines with roller camshafts have considerably less camshaft lobe friction, so they don't require high levels of zinc.

-Without the correct amount of ZDDP, older, pushrod-style motors will wear prematurely.
-The damage may not happen overnight, but over months or years, the lack of protection will prematurely wear cams, lifters, and other internal parts.
+Without the correct amount of ZDDP, older, push rod-style motors will wear prematurely.
+The damage may not happen overnight, but over months and years, the lack of protection will prematurely wear cams, lifters, and other internal parts.

 High Zinc Oil For Classic Cars

-Today, many of the well-known oil companies are offering oils formulated for vintage and classic cars.
-These oils balance ZDDP, detergent levels, and corrosion inhibitors.
+Today, many of the well-known oil companies, as well as a few smaller companies, are offering oils formulated for vintage and classic cars.
+These oils offer a good balance ZDDP, detergent levels, and corrosion inhibitors.

-Diesel oils have around 1,000 ppm in ZDDP content, but also have high levels of detergents.
-Too much detergent in a non-diesel motor could do more harm than good.
+Diesel oils generally have a high ZDDP content (around 1,000 ppm), but they also have high levels of detergents.
+Too much detergent in a gasoline motor could do more harm than good.